jongiddy/sublime-gidterm/README.md

 When focus is in the display window, control keys will perform Sublime Text actions (e.g. the cursor up key will move the cursor up one line and `Ctrl-C` will copy the current selection).

 GidTerm supplies some useful key combinations that work in either view:
+- `Ctrl-End` to move to end of display window and follow new output
 - `Ctrl-Enter` to open and focus in the prompt panel
 - `Ctrl-Shift-Enter` to focus in the display window
 - `Ctrl-Shift-PageUp` and `Ctrl-Shift-PageDown` to focus in the display window and select the previous or next command respectively